Unlocking the Mystery Behind Email Marketing for Apartments

 First impressions matter and that’s exactly what a subject line is.
 It’s arguably the most important part of your email and should talk almost as long to perfect the subject line as it does to write the whole email.

-Using attention-grabbing subject lines will also encourage people to open your emails instead of sending them straight to the trash bin.
+Attention-grabbing subject lines will encourage people to open your emails instead of sending them straight to the trash bin.
 We treat subject lines like a landing page: Keep it straightforward, pique your audience’s interest, and don’t overwhelm your audience.

 Here are a few things we’ve learned from A/B testing email subject lines: